-For that indicator, The U.S. Energy Information Administration provides data for Denmark from 1980 to 2019.
-The average value for Denmark during that period was 0.81 billion barrels with a minumum of 0.3 billion barrels in 1984 and a maximum of 1.35 billion barrels in 2003.
+For that indicator, we provide data for Denmark from 1980 to 2021.
+The average value for Denmark during that period was 0.79 billion barrels with a minimum of 0.32 billion barrels in 1984 and a maximum of 1.35 billion barrels in 2003.

 Definition: Proved reserves of crude oil are the estimated quantities of all liquids defined as crude oil, which geological and engineering data demonstrate with reasonable certainty to be recoverable in future years from reservoirs under existing economic and operating conditions.